 Back Buddy Vs. QL Claw - Material

 I have to give credit to both products for their material choice.
 Not only are both products made in the USA, but both products took the extra time and cost to develop truly soothing trigger point material.
 Neither product is cheap plastic and both are highly durable for their function.

 The ideal material for trigger point release is a very firm, yet giving material.
 A hollow plastic injection mold is too rigid and uncomfortable, and foam is too soft and not intense enough to release rigid muscle tissue.
-Both Back Buddy and QL Claw lie in the sweet soft of therapeutically delicious material.
+Both the Body Back Buddy and QL Claw lie in the sweet spot of therapeutically delicious material.

 Only you can determine which massage tool is best for your body and use case.
 If it is in the budget, both Back Buddy and QL Claw belong in your arsenal of trigger point release tools.
-Nearly everyone in today's age, whether you sit all day working a desk job or exercise like a madman 7 days a week (or lie somewhere in between) you will find benefit in both tools.
-Muscle problems plague every lifestyle - although via different mechanisms - and trigger point release may be your ticket out of pain.
+Nearly everyone in today's age, whether sitting all day working a desk job or working out like a madman 7 days a week (or lying somewhere in between), will find benefit in both tools.
+Muscle problems plague every lifestyle - although via different mechanisms - and trigger point self-massage may be your ticket out of pain.
 It was for me!

 Davies, Clair, and Amber Davies.
 The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief.
 3rd ed., New Harbinger Publications, Inc., 2013.

 Donnelly, Joseph M. Travell, Simons & Simons Myofascial Pain and Dysfunction: the Trigger Point Manual.
 3rd ed., Wolters Kluwer Health, 2019.